 Tech issues are also keeping the court from its routine (“routine” pre-pandemic, that is) argument sessions in Los Angeles and Sacramento.
 (See: Homebodies . . . at least for a while longer.)

-2 Comments on “More remote oral arguments because of continuing tech issues”
+2 responses to “More remote oral arguments because of continuing tech issues”